-Franchise Financing Lenders: Five Questions to Ask Before Committing in
+Franchise Financing Lenders: Five Questions to Ask Before Committing

-But there are several factors to consider before deciding whether or not to get involved with franchising.
+However, there are several factors to consider before deciding whether or not to get involved with franchising.
 Here are 5 questions you should ask yourself before signing on the dotted line.

 1) What type of business do I have?
 If your business does not lend itself well to being part of a larger organization, it may be better suited as a stand-alone operation.
 Franchises tend to focus more heavily on marketing and branding than most other types of companies.
 They’re often very good at selling products and services, but they don’t necessarily offer much customer service.
 So if you already know what kind of company you’d like to run, this might be a good time to think about starting up on your own.

 2) How many employees will my business need?
 Many people working under one roof can make things complicated when managing payroll taxes and benefits.
 And while franchises typically provide some employee training programs, they won’t always cover everything you’ll need to know to operate your own business effectively.
 You could end up spending thousands of dollars just getting started.
 On top of that, you’ll probably find that hiring someone else means paying them less than you would pay yourself.
 This makes sense financially because you’ll only be responsible for providing them with a salary.
 But it doesn’t leave much room for profit margins.
 In addition, you’ll likely lose out on any potential savings by giving away so much control over how your business operates.